 Assuming you’ll be traveling with one other person, then a budget of around PHP 3,500 per day for four full days should be plenty.
 This takes into account a moderately priced hotel, restaurant meals, must-do tour fees, transportation, and pocket wifi rental.

-This is highly subjective.
-It depends on several factors like hotel preference and number of travel companions.
+How much to budget for accommodations depends on several factors like hotel preference and number of travel companions.
 We booked a room at a boutique resort for about PHP 1,990 a night.
 Expect to pay much less if you’re staying in a dorm room.

 Again, this is subjective, but based on our experience, I’d say around PHP 1,000 a day per person if you dine at restaurants.
 You can spend much less than this if you eat at lower end eateries.